Parr-Industries/Parr-Industries.github.io/software.md

 * `/etc/cron.d/mysql_backup` - this keeps a daily, hourly, and even sub-hourly backup of the database
 * `/etc/cron.d/apache_alert` - alerts when apache2 stops running, if this alerts then the website is down
 * `/etc/cron.d/disk_space_alert` - alerts when the disk is below 10% free

+### DNS
+For DNS we use [Google Domains](https://domains.google.com).
+Each site should have an `A record` that points to the external IP address of the server and a `CNAME record` for `www` that points to the domain name (ie. dpsite.net).
+Apache handles all routing once the request makes it to our server, via the `A record`.